Diaper: Cloth diaper

 Cloth diapers are reusable and can be made from natural fibers, synthetic materials, or a combination of both.
 They are often made from industrial cotton which may be bleached white or left the fiber's natural color.
 Other natural fiber cloth materials include wool, bamboo, and unbleached hemp.
-Man-made materials such as an internal absorbent layer of microfiber toweling or an external waterproof layer of polyurethane laminate (PUL) may be used.
+Artificial materials such as an internal absorbent layer of microfiber toweling or an external waterproof layer of polyurethane laminate (PUL) may be used.
 Polyester fleece and faux suedecloth are often used inside cloth diapers as a "stay-dry" wicking liner because of the non-absorbent properties of those synthetic fibers.